 GeneCards Summary for ATP5PO Gene

 ATP5PO (ATP Synthase Peripheral Stalk Subunit OSCP) is a Protein Coding gene.
-Diseases associated with ATP5PO include Hashimoto Thyroiditis and Graves' Disease.
-Among its related pathways are Metabolism and Respiratory electron transport, ATP synthesis by chemiosmotic coupling, and heat production by uncoupling proteins..
+Diseases associated with ATP5PO include Hashimoto Thyroiditis and Acute Thyroiditis.
+Among its related pathways are Pathways of neurodegeneration - multiple diseases and Respiratory electron transport, ATP synthesis by chemiosmotic coupling, and heat production by uncoupling proteins. and Parkinson disease.
 An important paralog of this gene is ENSG00000249209.

 UniProtKB/Swiss-Prot Summary for ATP5PO Gene